taekitahata0315/freemarket_sample_57c/README.md

 - belongs_to :category
 - has_many :votes_items
 - has_many :voted_items, through: :votes, source: :item
-- has_many :image, dependent: :destroy
+- has_many :images, dependent: :destroy
 - has_one :buyer
 - has_many :item_comments